rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

-## How
+### How

-- **Trip Duration(minutes)**
+- **Trip Duration (minutes)**

   In terms of trip duration, member and casual users exhibit different usage patterns.
 Member users tend to keep trips around 10 minutes.
 Specifically, classic bike trips typically last under 10 minutes, while e-bike trips are slightly longer, with median durations exceeding 10 minutes during the afternoon and evening.

   In contrast, casual users spend more time on bikes, with median trip durations exceeding 10 minutes across all rideable types.
 Docked bikes recorded the longest median durations, ranging from 23 to 33 minutes, likely because they must be returned to a designated station.
-Meanwhile, casual users’      classic bike trips range from 13 to 18 minutes, while e-bike trips range from 11 to 13 minutes, both longer than the typical member user trip
+Meanwhile, casual users’ classic bike trips range from 13 to 18 minutes, while e-bike trips range from 11 to 13 minutes, both longer than the typical member user trip.

 <img width="600" alt="median_trip_duration_pickup_bike_type" src="https://github.com/user-attachments/assets/8637d582-2e87-4d4d-b5be-da1a793ddf35" />